Ladies and Gentlemen of the Budget Committee:

 Collective Impacts – Outside Influences

-As indicated previously, the increase in our PERS rates, initially estimated at almost 6% of payroll effective July 1, 2013 made it very difficult to balance our operational budget.
-PERS reform is being considered by the Oregon Legislature as I am writing this message.
-Much of the proposed legislation would not structurally change the system; therefore, it merely pushes our cost down the road.
-If no further reforms are considered, rates will likely increase again in July 2015 and stay at the higher rates for another 20 years.
+As indicated previously, the increase in our PERS rates, initially estimated at almost 6% of payroll effective July 1, 2013-15 (and 4% biennially thereafter) made it very difficult to balance our operational budget.
+PERS reform was passed during the 2013 legislative session that reduced the increase to closer to 4.5% of payroll.
+The City issued Pension Obligation Bonds to pay off a transition liability that was accruing interest at 8% annually, reducing our PERS cost by an additional .25% of payroll after debt service.
+The legislative reforms were challenged in court and oral arguments in front of the Oregon State Supreme Court were heard during fiscal 2015.
+The Supreme Court decision overturned the majority of the cost saving measures outlined in the statutory changes and PERS increases will once again have a dramatic impact on governmental entities throughout the state.
+As previously stated rates increased again in July 2015, July 2017, and again July 2019 for the current two-year period.
+We now anticipate that PERS rates will continue to increase 3% to 4% of payroll each biennium for the next six to eight years and stay at the higher rates for another 20 years.
 We are in the system, and only the legislature and eventually, the courts can impact the PERS system.
 We have an obligation to pay the rates as determined by the actuary in accordance with state statute.
-If no changes are forthcoming, rates will stabilize around 25% of payroll, or about 15% higher than rates were throughout the 1990’s.
+If no changes are forthcoming, rates will likely stabilize around 30% of payroll, or about 20% of payroll higher than rates were throughout the 1990’s.

 OVERALL BUDGET SUMMARY